-- If directed to do so while troubleshooting - If you have reinstalled Windows NT 4.0 or Windows 2000 - If you see a message indicating that there is a problem with a device driver
+- If directed to do so while troubleshooting

+- If you have reinstalled Windows 2000

+- If you see a message indicating that there is a problem with a device driver

-This section provides instructions for reinstalling device drivers in Windows 98, Windows Me, Windows 2000, Windows XP, and Windows NT 4.0.
+This section provides instructions for reinstalling device drivers in Windows 98, Windows 2000, and Windows XP.
 If you are not comfortable with the procedures covered in this section, seek help from a more experienced computer user or a computer service technician.